Jim Liberman

 Russell James Liberman (September 12, 1945 – September 9, 1977) was an American funny car drag racer, nicknamed "Jungle Jim."
 In 2001, he was named #17 on the list of the Top 50 NHRA drivers of all time.
 Liberman was known for driving backwards at 100 mph after doing his burnout.

 Liberman was a flamboyant showman who primarily toured the United States at drag racing match race events.
 During his career, he averaged an estimated 100 events per year during the 1970s.
 He refused to lift off the gas when a run was completely out of shape.
 He was regarded by many as the "greatest showman the drag strip has ever experienced."

-He married Roberta Louise "Bobbi" Good on August 14, 1965, in Santa Clara, California.
+Liberman married Roberta Louise "Bobbi" Good on August 14, 1965, in Santa Clara, California.
 They divorced in October 1972 in Orange, California.

 Early life

 Liberman was born in Pennsylvania.
 He dropped out of high school in his junior year and began racing when he moved to Northern California.